anonymousbup/felcon/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, use security@cisofy.com
+To report a vulnerability, use

-See our [security page] for more details.
+See our for more details.

 ## Preferred language